PierreSenellart/provsql/doc/tutorial/README.md

      We will also create a *provenance mapping*: a mapping maps provenance tokens to actual values in a semiring.
-The first such mapping we will create use the name of the witness as a value for the provenance token.
+The first such mapping we will create uses the name of the witness as a value for the provenance token.
 The provenance mapping is created with:
      ```sql
      SELECT create_provenance_mapping('witness_mapping','s','witness');